Wednesday, May 13, 2009

 Today we had to say goodbye to our new friend.
 Next week the boys will pick up where they left off with a local teacher.

 Graham loves the water too.
-So after observing the mother baby class one afternoon I had him in learning swimming skills today too.
+After observing the mother and baby class one afternoon, I had him learning swimming skills today too.

 1 comment: